telerik/kendo-ui-core/docs/controls/interactivity/sortable/how-to/batch-editable-grid.md

 ## See Also

-Other articles and how-to examples on Kendo UI Sortable:
+Other articles and how-to examples on the Kendo UI Sortable:

 * [Sortable JavaScript API Reference](/api/javascript/ui/sortable)
 * [How to Nest Sortables]({% slug howto_nestsortables_sortable %})